-- 1. An appeal from the Board is taken to the Superior Court and it is "on the record," meaning that the Court will only consider the evidence presented to the Board.
+- 1. An appeal from an award or decision from the IAB is taken to the Superior Court and it is "on the record", meaning that the Court can consider only that evidence which was before the Board.
 19 Del.
 C. § 2349, 2350. - The appellant must file a notice of appeal setting forth the grounds for the appeal and the specific issues to be appealed to the Superior Court.
 Supr.
 Ct.
 Civ.
 R. 72.
-The appeal is filed in the county where the injury occurred.
+The appeal is filed in the county in which the injury occurred.